 Both these collieries in Heaton were major enterprises of international significance using the most advanced technology of their day.
 The greatest concentration of steam power in the world was to be found in the Ouseburn Valley in the early eighteenth century; and at the beginning of the nineteenth century Heaton played a significant role in the development of the steam locomotive.
 These enterprises brought considerable wealth not only to the royalty owners and the mining partnerships but also to the workforce, who were widely regarded as being amongst the most prosperous sections of the working classes.
 Several of the mining families employed servants.
 It is right that we remember the bicentenary of this tragedy; but we should not forget the great achievements of the men who made the name of Newcastle synonymous with coal throughout the world.

 The accident is remembered with trees and a brass plaque in The Spinney, a ten minute walk from the site of the collapse.

-We raised awareness of the full history and remembered the event in a programme of events: a remembrance service, lectures, concerts, performances, massed choirs, bands and dancers, artists in residence in primary schools, an exhibition of Heaton residents artwork and photos, and more….. in collaboration with 4 Corners Music Network.
+We raised awareness of the full history and remembered the event in a programme of events: a remembrance service, lectures, concerts, performances, massed choirs, bands and dancers, artists in residence in primary schools followed by an exhibition ….. all in collaboration with 4 Corners Music Network.